 A study involving college students found that those who took more than 200 mg of caffeine recalled more words than the ones that did not consume coffee.

 In another study, they proved that drinking coffee improved short-term memory and increased the ability to solve reason-based problems.

 No wonder, university, and college campuses are filled with coffee houses.

 Additional Reading on the Benefits of Coffee

-You have first hand experience with the benefits of drinking coffee.
+You have first-hand experience with the benefits of drinking coffee.
 Millions of people do.
 This is evident from the long line-ups you notice each morning at your local Starbucks.
-Now you have the science to backup your coffee addiction.
+Now you have the science to back up your coffee addiction.
 You should be happy!!
-Perhaps you can grab your next cup as soon you are finished reading this.
+Perhaps you can grab your next cup as soon as you are finished reading this.

 Boy, I am now craving for my next cup of coffee.
 I am heading out to Tim Horton’s in a bit.

 - Like this post, if you drink a cup of coffee daily.

 - Share this post if you are like me – and drink more than 3 cups of coffee daily.